History of Geneva in Timeline

 2000: Age Distribution

-In 2000, there were three times as many Roman Catholics as Protestants living in Geneva, while a large number of residents were members of neither group.
+In 2000, there were three times as many Roman Catholics as Protestants living in Geneva, reflecting a change from its historical Protestant identity.

 2001 saw the creation of a Comité stratégique de développement des transports publics régionaux ('Strategic Committee for the Development of Regional Public Transports', DTPR).